 We believe that all living animals possess an intrinsic value and that humans must become responsible stewards of their care.
-Nevada SPCA has been serving pets in need for over 36 years.
-A planned gift will help to ensure that NSPCA is able to be there for the animals into the future.
+Nevada SPCA has been serving pets in need for over 38 years.
+A planned gift will help to ensure that Nevada SPCA is able to be there for the animals into the future.

-By recognizing the NSPCA in your will, trust, or insurance policy, or by setting up an annuity, you can be certain that NSPCA will be here assisting animals in need for years and years to come.
-In addition to being an extraordinarily meaningful gift toward a cause that is important to you, a planned gift can also be a tax deductible.
+By recognizing the Nevada SPCA in your will, trust, or insurance policy, or by setting up an annuity, you can be certain that Nevada SPCA will be here, assisting animals in need, for years and years to come.
+In addition to being an extraordinarily meaningful gift toward a cause that is important to you, a planned gift can also be a tax deduction.

 To assist you with this important process, we recommend that you contact your attorney.
 Additional information can be found below or can be obtained by reaching out to Nevada SPCA’s Executive Director.

 Here are some ways to leave a legacy of love.